 Through CSC, youth have the power to:

-Through Canada Service Corps, the Government of Canada also provides funding to twelve national organizations to find innovative ways to engage and inspire youth to get involved in service.
+Through Canada Service Corps, the Government of Canada has provided funding to twelve national organizations to find innovative ways to engage and inspire youth to get involved in service.

 alumni will receive access to the application portal.